cjohansson/ansible-vagrant-lamp/README.md

 # Ansible Vagrant LAMP

 This repository shows how to easily create a Vagrant LAMP server using ansible.
-It uses Debian, Apache2, PHP5, MySQL.
+It uses Debian 8, Apache 2, PHP7, MySQL 5.6.

 # Install